 Meetings of the CHS User Group may be called by the Chair, the Vice-Chair in the absence of the Chair, or at the request of a simple majority of the Member Agencies.
-Meetings of the Standing Committees/ Work Groups may be called by the Committee Chair, Co-Chair, or by request of a simple majority of the agencies that the CHS User Group has recognized as being members of that Standing Committees/Work Groups.
-All CHS User Group, Standing Committees/Work Groups and other committees’ meetings are open to anyone who is interested and will comply with the Minnesota open meeting laws.
+Meetings of the Standing Committees/ Workgroups may be called by the Committee/Workgroup Chair, Co-Chair, or by request of a simple majority of the agencies that the CHS User Group has recognized as being members of that Standing Committee/Workgroup.
 Meetings will be conducted according to Robert’s Rule of Order.
+All CHS User Group and Standing Committee meetings are open to anyone who is interested and will comply with the Minnesota Open Meeting Law.

+Meetings of the User Group and Committees must comply with the following:

+Proper timely notice must be given in advance of the meeting on MnCCC’s RSVP system

+Schedules of regular meetings will be kept on MnCCC’s RSVP system

+Written notice of special meetings and specifics must be released in a timely fashion

+Good faith efforts will be made to notify the User Group and public of emergency meetings

+The public may be able to attend and observe from any location, whether in-person or by remote communication

+Materials are made available to the public on MnCCC’s RSVP system

+All Voting Members, whether attending in-person or by remote location, are able to see and hear all discussion and testimony

+Proper notice given to MnCCC when Voting Member’s attendance location does not match that provided on RSVP

+In accordance with Minnesota Open Meeting Law (Mn.
+Stats. §13D), MnCCC meetings are required to have written documentation of business conducted, votes, actions taken, and appropriation of money.
+MnCCC does not allow the transcription, recording, or AI summarization of any meeting of its User Groups, committees, subcommittees, communities of practice, or other groups.
+Vendors and others attending meetings shall not be permitted to utilize an AI notetaker to attend either in their place or to supplement their attendance.
+Recording exceptions may apply for training sessions and demos, so long as the User Group’s or vendor’s intellectual property is not at risk.

 Section 9.
+Quorum

-A quorum shall exist when forty percent (40%) plus one (1) of the agencies or elected representatives, within the CHS User Group, Standing Committee and Work Groups present at a duly called meeting.
-A quorum is needed to conduct business of the CHS User Group.
+A quorum shall exist when more than half of the agencies or elected representatives, within the CHS User Group and Standing Committees present at a duly called meeting.
+A quorum is needed to conduct business of the CHS User Group and Committees.

 Section 10.
+Costs and Funding

-Additional costs to users or general business of the CHS User Group may be acted upon by a simple majority of Member Agencies, as appropriate, who are present at a duly called meeting or ballot.
+Additional costs to Users or general business of the CHS User Group may be acted upon by a simple majority of Member Agencies, as appropriate, who are present at a duly called meeting or ballot.
 Approval of such costs or changes shall also be allowed by email, mail, or telephone ballot to the CHS User Group Member Agency.
-Such email, mail or telephone approval may take place only upon authorization of the CHS User Group.
-Any business involving monetary commitment or contractual matters (e.g., RFP approval, vendor selection, contract approval, etc.) requires a quorum from the CHS User Group.
+Such email, mail, or telephone approval may take place only upon authorization of the CHS User Group, and provided that timely notice is provided for Members to make a determination.
+Any business involving monetary commitment or contractual matters (e.g., RFP approval, vendor selection, contract approval, etc.) requires a quorum of the CHS User Group.

 Section 11.
+MnCCC Board

-The MnCCC Executive Committee, elected by and acting on behalf of the MnCCC Board, approves all expenses and monetary commitments.
+The MnCCC Board, elected by and acting on behalf of the MnCCC Membership, approves all expenses and monetary commitments.

 Section 12.
+MnCCC Staff

 Support for meetings, mailings, research, contracting, billing, vendor monitoring, and other similar services will be provided by MnCCC staff.

 Section 13.
+Notice of Meetings